MrAndersonn/Interview-test/README.md

-In this folder is all test from my interviews
+This folder contain all test from my interviews